 Hike in the gorges one day after taking some photos at Nature’s Window and spot whales or other marine animals as you walk the Birguda Trail along the cliffs the next day.

 Read More: Ultimate Guide to Kalbarri National Park

-If you have ever seen photos of a pink lake, there is a great chance that you researched where the are.
+If you have ever seen photos of a pink lake, there is a great chance that you researched where they are.
 And while Hutt Lagoon is not Australia’s only pink like, it is one of the most stable ones.
-Unlike some of the other pink lakes around the world and in Australia, Hutt Lagoon does not have a strong scent and due to the relative stable amount of salt it rarely looses it’s wonderful pink hue.
+Unlike some of the other pink lakes around the world and in Australia, Hutt Lagoon does not have a strong scent and due to the relatively stable amount of salt, it rarely loses its wonderful pink hue.